My Cameras

 In July 2004, I bought the Canon EOS 300D, which was Canon's first "affordable" DSLR.
 (Half a year later, Nikon released their response, the Nikon D70.)

-Instead of the standard 18-55mm kit lens, I got a Tamron 28-300mm zoom lens, which was very versatile, but much bigger.
-At that time it was not possible to buy the kit lens separately, unfortunately, and I regretted not buying it from the start.
+Instead of the standard 18-55mm kit lens, I got a Tamron 28-300mm zoom lens, which was very versatile and allowed me to get some cool telephoto shots.
+But it was much bigger of course, and at that time it was not possible to buy the kit lens separately, unfortunately, and I regretted not buying it from the start.

 One of the main reasons I wanted to get a DSLR was that I was going to a wedding in August, and I wanted to get good photos.